 Those under 12 must show proof of a negative test and be accompanied by an adult who meets the above requirements.

 Negative PCR tests must be dated within 48 hours of the performance; negative antigen tests must be dated within 24 hours of the performance.
-Tests must have a name and date associated with them.
 Rapid at-home tests conducted on-site will be accepted.
 Please allow for extra time in advance of the performance should you consider taking a test on-site.